yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-installation.md

   nav: "tutorials"
 ---

 YALMIP is entirely based on m-code, and is thus easy to install.

+The official version can be found at https://github.com/yalmip/yalmip/archive/master.zip.
+In some cases you might need the most recent development branch, and this can be found at https://github.com/yalmip/yalmip/archive/develop.zip (don't install this unless you absolutely have to for some reason, and you actually know what you are doing).

 Remove any old version of YALMIP, unzip the downloaded zip-file  and **add the following directories to your MATLAB path**

 ````
 ->/YALMIP-master